Leave your email so that your quotes will be sent directly to your inbox.

 You’ll Need This When:

 You first start operating your business.
 Just as it is possible for an employee to get injured even on the first day, it is possible to make an error, or omission, on the first day.

-If you supply a client with a skin care product but forget to mention the importance of applying the product within a particular routine, the client may experience an adverse reaction.
-You or your business may be held responsible for this omission, particularly if the product’s label was not designed to include the routine you would have recommended.
+If you supply a client with a skincare product but forget to mention the importance of applying the product within a particular routine, the client may experience an adverse reaction.
+You omay be held responsible for this omission, particularly if the product’s label did not include the direction you'd recommend.